 Volatility refers to fluctuations in the price of a security, commodity, currency, or index.
 The higher the volatility, the riskier the asset is deemed to be.
 That’s because the price of the security can change dramatically over a short amount of time – and it can go in either direction.
 In contrast, lower volatility means that the asset’s value does not fluctuate dramatically, and is relatively steady.

-One general way to measure volatility is to look at the Beta coefficient.
+One general way to measure volatility is to look at the beta coefficient (see entry on “beta”).
 This measures the historical movement of a financial instrument against a suitable baseline (a FTSE 100 stock against the FTSE 100, for example).
-The index is considered to have a beta of one.
-A stock with a beta of one would be expected to move roughly in line with the market.
-A share with a beta greater than one would be considered, in most cases, to be more volatile than the market as a whole.
-One with a beta of two, for instance, would be expected to rise 20% for every 10% that the wider market moved – assuming that historical trends held good.
+A stock with a beta of 1.0 would be expected to move roughly in line with the market.

 However, for long-term investors, volatility is arguably of limited use – the biggest risk to a long-term investor is the risk of permanent capital loss, rather than temporary ups and downs in a stock’s price, for example.